nickjalbert/design_docs/registry.rst

 In an agent where you have, for example, two policies installed (e.g.
-``random`` and ``dqn``) the default (as determined by ``components.ini``) will be accessible at ``acs.policy``, but both will be accessible at ``acs.random`` and ``acs.dqn``.
+``random`` and ``dqn``) the default (as determined by ``components.ini``) will be accessible at ``acs.policy``, but both will always be accessible at ``acs.policy.random`` and ``acs.policy.dqn`` respectively.

-**Q:** How does AgentOS locate the main code of the component within the github repo?
+**Q:** How does AgentOS locate the main code of the component within the Github repo?
 Must all components have a well known entry point (e.g., a file called main.py)?

-**A:** By convention, we'll require a specific set of files in the component's github repo.
-I'm sure this will evolve, but our first implementation could be a ``defintion.py`` file that describes the component entry point and other metadata that we'll need for installation.

-We should also evaluate reusing Python's ``setup.py`` tooling and forcing components to be proper packages (with, perhaps, an additional payload about entry points and other AgentOS specifics).
+**A:** The ACS registry entry for each version of a component contains sufficient information to discover the entry point of the component and its requirements.

+We may eventually:

+* Require a component's repo to store additional metadata (perhaps in a top level ``agentos.ini`` file) that ACS tooling can ingest to alleviate concerns about mismatches between registry info and repo info (e.g. a component's version is different in the registry and in the repo).

+* Require all components to be proper Python packages so we can reuse Python's ``setup.py`` tooling.

 **Q:** Will we update the code generated by ``agentos init`` so that it will